bac0id/Consoleform/README.md

 }

 ```
-The output will be like...
+The output is...

 ![Picture of a classic login form](https://github.com/bac0id/Consoleform/blob/master/screenshot_example_1.png)

 ### Player Profile

-The following example shows that `Form` is able to be nested.
-With some complex combinations, the possibilities are limitless.
+This example illustrates that `Form` is nestable.
+With complicated combinations the possibilities are endless.

 ```C++
 // Hide the cursor Display::SetCursorVisibility(false);